LazenLang/Lazen/README.md

 Way many programming languages were created in the past, and everyday, a new programming language is created.
 I've personally used many good programming languages in my programming life.
 <br><br>

 Python, as an example, was the best programming language I have used before Lazen.
 Lazen is inspired by Python's and C#'s languages syntaxes.
 It has some "improvements" and "optimisations" on his syntax.
-The syntax of many languages is pretty good, tiny, efficient, easy and fast to learn, to read and understand.
+The syntax of many languages that inspired Lazen are pretty good, tiny, efficient, easy and fast to learn, read and understand.
 <br><br>

 1) It's interpreted, wrote via an interpreted language, but it's fast.